Orbifold Chern classes inequalities and applications: Introduction

 \

-A second application is given in section \ref{sect:LV} on Lang-Vojta's conjectures about subvarieties of general type varieties: there should exist a proper subvariety containing all its subvarieties not of general type.
+A second application is given in section \ref{sect:LV} vis-\`a-vis Lang--Vojta's conjectures on subvarieties of varieties of general type:

+\begin{changemargin}{0.5cm}{0.5cm} \emph{{\bf Geometric Lang--Vojta conjecture:} In a projective variety of general type $X$, subvarieties that are not of general type are contained in a proper algebraic subvariety of $X$.} \end{changemargin}

-In particular, a variety of general type should have only finitely many codimension-one subvarieties not of general type.
-We prove this in the movable case.
+In particular, a variety of general type should have only finitely many codimension one subvarieties that are not of general type.
+We partially establish this conjecture in the setting of the following theorem.

-\begin{theorem} Let $X$ be a normal projective $\bQ$-factorial threefold such that $K_X\in \Mov^1(X)_{\bQ}$.
-If $X$ is of general type then $X$ has only a finite number of movable codimension-one normal subvarieties $D$ with canonical singularities and pseudoeffective anticanonical divisor and such that $(X,D)$ has only isolated lc singularities.
-In particular, there are finitely many such Fano, Abelian and Calabi-Yau subvarieties. \end{theorem}
+\begin{theorem} Let $X$ be a normal projective $\bQ$-factorial threefold such that $K_X\in \Mov^1(X)$.
+If $X$ is of general type then $X$ has only a finite number of movable codimension one, normal subvarieties $D$ verifying the following conditions.